Tak783/Stocks/README.md

 # Stocks App
-A simple stocks feed app
+A simple stocks feed iOS application

 ## Overview
-A simple stocks app that shows a list of stock symbols and prices for a set of stocks parsed from JSON endpoints.
-The App
+A simple stocks iOS app that shows a list of stock symbols and prices for a set of stocks parsed from JSON endpoints.
+The App:
 1. Handles loading, error and empty states
 2. Displays the returned stocks in a list